Originally published February 25, 2021, updated May 16, 2022

 Some of the most common AI use cases in B2B eCommerce include:

 - Predictive analytics

-- Content recognition
+- Content and image recognition software

 Do you have the human resources?

 Magoulas recommends hiring data scientists in groups – a diverse team fosters collaboration and skill-exchange that leads to better algorithms.
-The widespread AI talent gap across all skill, expertise, and experience levels means companies are competing in a small talent pool.
+The widespread AI talent gap across all skill, expertise, and experience levels means eCommerce companies are competing in a small talent pool.

 Is your data in order?

 ML algorithms rely on large volumes of quality data to classify, train, and refine their results.

 The amount of data you need depends on your AI application and algorithm complexity, some estimates state that you should have 10 times the amount of data as dimensions of examples to feed your algorithm.
 The more data you have, the more accurate results you can expect from AI.